neyralab/client-gateway/README.md

 1. file - current file that is supposed to be encrypted and uploaded
 2. oneTimeToken - token from /generate/token request
 3. endpoint - endpoint from /generate/token request
-4. getKeysByWorkspace - callback function that gets user's public keys to be saved later with encrypted file key
-5. saveEncryptedFileKeys - callback function that saves user's public keys with encrypted file key
-6. getOneTimeToken - used to get OTT & endpoint for saving thumbnail on /chunked/thumb/{slug} if needed
+4. getOneTimeToken - used to get OTT & endpoint for saving thumbnail on /chunked/thumb/{slug} if needed
-7. callback - callbacks that are responsible for UI updating; accepts 'type' and 'params' parameters;
+5. callback - callbacks that are responsible for UI updating; accepts 'type' and 'params' parameters;
-8. handlers - an array with all possible handlers of callback function (should include 'type' param of callback function);
+6. handlers - an array with all possible handlers of callback function (should include 'type' param of callback function);
-9. keypair - RSA publicKey & privateKey; use getUserRSAKeys to get keypair;
+7. key - Crypto Key for file encryption;

 ### Encrypt already uploaded file
 ```javascript